Table of Contents

 These lesions are usually seen in the axilla and the neck but can occur in any part of the body.
 The dilated vessels appear larger than in other body areas.
-Lesions can be deep or superficial, diffused or localized.
+Lesions can be deep or superficial and/or diffused or localized.
 They gradually increase in size but may sometimes develop rapidly.
 Trauma or infection can result in abrupt but transitory enlargement.

-Lymphatic malformation is idiopathic, but it is assumed that it may occur due to abnormal lymphatic development in the fetus.
+A lymphatic malformation is considered idiopathic but is assumed to occur due to abnormal lymphatic development in the fetus.
 It is not affected by drugs or environmental exposure during pregnancy.

 Abnormally dilated or developed veins, either deep or superficial, result in venous malformations.
-These are the most general form of asymptomatic vascular lesion.
-They are naturally present at birth but are rarely seen until weeks or years later, even till adulthood.
+Venous malformations are the most general form of asymptomatic vascular lesions.
+They are naturally present at birth but are rarely seen until weeks or years later, even until adulthood.

 Venous malformations develop gradually and steadily into enlarged veins.
-However, infection, surgery, hormonal changes or trauma linked with puberty, menopause or pregnancy may result in swift enlargement.
-Lesions can be present anywhere in the body, including the skin, the brain, the mucous membrane or the internal organs.
+However, infection, surgery, hormonal changes, trauma linked with puberty, menopause, or pregnancy may result in rapid enlargement.
+Lesions can be present anywhere in the body, including the skin, brain, mucous membrane, or internal organs.

-Venous malformations are also considered to be idiopathic, but the general opinion is that the deficiency in smooth muscle cells in the veins can be a vital factor.
-Exposure to drugs and environmental factors during pregnancy have no impact over the venous development of the fetus.
-Alterations within the genes responsible for the communication between the smooth muscle and endothelial cells have been found.
+Venous malformations are also considered idiopathic, but the general opinion is that deficiency in smooth muscle cells in the veins could be a vital factor.
+Exposure to drugs and environmental factors during pregnancy has no impact on the venous development of the fetus.
+Alterations within the genes responsible for communication between the smooth muscle and endothelial cells have been found.

 Arteriovenous malformations (AVM)

 The absence of an intervening capillary bed can cause direct associations between the arteries and veins.
-That leads to localized or diffuse vascular lesions, resulting in an arteriovenous malformation.
-Localized lesions are likely to be seen on the neck and head, often emerge as vascular light stains at birth and usually do not expand until early childhood or adolescence.
+This leads to localized or diffuse vascular lesions, resulting in an AVM.
+Localized lesions are likely to be seen on the neck and head, often emerging as vascular light stains at birth, and they usually do not expand until early childhood or adolescence.